miteshupadhyay/Melanoma-Detection/README.md

 # Contact

-Created by [@sukhijapiyush] - feel free to contact me!
+Created by [@miteshupadhyay] - feel free to contact me!

-# License

-This project is open source and available under the [MIT License](LICENSE).

-[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.
-Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)